Copilot CLI BYOK and Local Model Support¶

 copilot

-The team loses access to /delegate and GitHub MCP server but gains full data-residency compliance.
-For tasks requiring stronger reasoning, swapping COPILOT_MODEL and COPILOT_PROVIDER_BASE_URL to a hosted provider (without COPILOT_OFFLINE) routes those sessions externally while preserving the same CLI experience.
+The team loses /delegate and the GitHub MCP server but gains full data-residency compliance.
+For tasks that need stronger reasoning, swap COPILOT_MODEL and COPILOT_PROVIDER_BASE_URL to a hosted provider and drop COPILOT_OFFLINE.
+Those sessions then route externally, with the same CLI experience.

 Key Takeaways¶